These Are The Victims Of The London Bridge Terror Attack

-A Canadian woman named Christine Archibald was the first victim named in Saturday's terror attack in London that left at least seven people dead and dozens more injured.
+A Canadian woman named Christine Archibald was the first victim identified in the terrorist attack that left seven people dead in London Saturday night.
+Her family confirmed Sunday that she was among the victims struck by the van on London Bridge.

 Archibald was from Castlegar, British Columbia, and worked in a homeless shelter before moving to Europe to be with her fiancé, according to her family.